 We own a 49% interest in a joint venture that owns the trademarks for the Karl Lagerfeld brand in North America.
-As part of that relationship, we have a long-term license agreement with the joint venture for the Karl Lagerfeld Paris brand in North America, pursuant to which we produce and distribute women's apparel, women's footwear, women's handbags, men's apparel, men's footwear and luggage under the Karl Lagerfeld Paris brand.
+As part of that relationship, we have a long-term license agreement with the joint venture for the Karl Lagerfeld Paris brand in North America, pursuant to which we produce and distribute women's apparel, women's footwear, women's handbags, men's apparel, men's footwear, cold weather accessories and luggage for Karl Lagerfeld Paris brand until 2026, with a right to renew until 2031 subject to certain performance conditions.